 Do test your site on different browsers and on different devices.
 And inform whoever wrote the theme or plugin there is a problem on a certain browser or device.
 Especially if you are still in the first six months of free support with a paid theme or plugin.

 Make Your Webpages Load Fast

-It could be that your website hosting provider is causing the problem.
-You need to upgrade your hosting plan or change your hosting provider
+It could be that your website hosting provider is causing the slow loading page problem.
+If true, you need to upgrade your hosting plan or change your hosting provider.